CharlieDigital/typescript-is-like-csharp/docs/pages/basics/conditionals.md

 // You are a VIP!
 ```

-Here again, we use it with a tuple type, but we can also use it with normal and [*anonymouse* types](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/anonymous-types):
+Here again, we use it with a tuple type, but we can also use it with normal and [*anonymous* types](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/anonymous-types):

 ```csharp
 var account = new {